-Stress and anxiety getting in the way of your productivity in the workplace?
-Let’s face it, when it comes to our jobs, there is always something to be stressed about; last minute deadlines, endless emails, back-to-back meetings, overbearing bosses – you name it, and I guarantee that pretty much all of us would have experienced it in some form or another.
+Are stress and anxiety getting in the way of your productivity and day-to-day tasks?
+Let’s face it, there is always something to be stressed about; last minute deadlines, endless emails, back-to-back meetings, school drop offs and pick up etc – you name it, and I guarantee that pretty much all of us are experiencing it in some form or another, and these are under the best of circumstances.

-Though the occasional workplace stress is normal, and perhaps even necessary, as it gives us that adrenaline boost which in turns drives us to meet those deadlines, answer those emails, rush to those back-to-back meetings and deal with those horrible bosses.
+Though the occasional stress is normal, and perhaps even necessary, as it gives us that adrenaline boost which drives us to meet those deadlines, answer those emails, rush to those back-to-back commitments and so on.
 So yes, a little stress, sometimes, is required and does in fact make us more productive.
+What about however, during these uncertain times?
+Needless to say, I’m pretty sure that our stress and anxiety levels are heightened and we’re definitely feeling the effects of that cortisol spike.

-The good news is there are plenty of things we can do, starting with addressing the root of your stress and working from there.
+The good news is, there are plenty of things we can do, starting with addressing the root of our stress and working from there.
 Other things include, taking breaks when feeling overwhelmed, asking for help when needed, and learning to delegate if the option is available.
-What many of us don’t realise however, is that a lot of our stress and anxiety is also related to our diet and gut health.
+What many of us don’t realise however, is that much of our anxiety is also related to our diet and gut health.

-Think about it, if you’re generally living on a diet that consists of processed foods, saturated fats, and processed sugars, then it is safe to assume that your gut health is not at its best, which in turn will affect your overall mood, energy levels, and eventually contribute to feelings of stress and anxiety.
+Think about it, if you’re living on a diet that consists of processed foods, saturated fats and refined sugars, then it is safe to assume that your gut health is not at its best, which in turn will affect your overall mood, energy levels, and eventually contribute to feelings of stress and anxiety.

-So, in addition to managing your workplace stress, you may also benefit from some dietary changes.
-Start with cutting back on the foods that are bad for you, and limit them to only weekends and the occasional treats.
-Next, begin incorporating more whole foods into your diet that are high in vitamins and minerals, and anti-inflammatory components.
+So, in addition to managing your stress, you may also benefit from some dietary changes.
+Start with incorporating more whole foods into your diet that are high in vitamins and minerals, and anti-inflammatory components.
+Then work on limiting the bad stuff.

 - Vitamin B rich foods, such as eggs, turkey and chicken